-Women fought for the right to vote since the mid-1800s.
-They marched, protested, lobbied, and even went to jail.
-By the 1870s, women pressured Congress to vote on an amendment that would give them suffrage rights.
+Women first organized and collectively fought for suffrage at the national level in July of 1848.
+Suffragists such as Elizabeth Cady Stanton and Lucretia Mott convened a meeting of over 300 people in Seneca Falls, New York.
+In the following decades, women marched, protested, lobbied, and even went to jail.
+By the 1870s, women pressured Congress to vote on an amendment that would recognize their suffrage rights.
 This amendment became known as the 19th Amendment.

 After decades of arguments for and against women's suffrage, Congress finally voted in favor of the 19th Amendment in 1919.
-This is called ratification.
-After Congress ratified the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
+After Congress passed the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.

 On January 6, 1920, Kentucky voted in favor of the Nineteenth Amendment.
 Approximately six months later, on August 18, 1920, Tennessee became the 36th state to ratify the 19th amendment, recognizing women’s suffrage rights.

 Kentucky Places of Women’s Suffrage: Shelby County Courthouse